 #8 – Penang Food and Its Food Festivals

 Penang hosts several food festivals.
-Some of are religious based, while others celebrate the local food culture.
+Some are religious-based, while others celebrate the local food culture.

 In April 2017, Penang hosted for the first time the International Food Festival.
 For 16 days, Penang celebrated its food heritage from street food to fine dining experiences.